clintjedwards/gofer/documentation/src/features.md

 ## Events

 Gofer provides a list of events for the most common actions performed.
-You can view this event stream via the Gofer API, allowing you to build on top of Gofer's actions and even using Gofer as a extension.
+You can view this event stream via the Gofer API, allowing you to build on top of Gofer's actions and even using Gofer as a trigger for other events.

 ## External Events